-Nominations for the 2020 Mental Health Awards will open on Wednesday, 3rd June 2020.
+Nominations have now closed for the 2020 Mental Health Awards

 The Western Australian Mental Health Awards 2020 will celebrate individuals and organisations that made an outstanding contribution to mental health in the calendar year of 2019.

 The awards aim to recognise and reward the achievements of those who demonstrate excellence, innovation, and initiative in supporting consumers of mental health services, their families, and carers; and showcase best practice in WA’s mental health sector to inspire others.